Kevin Quiambao

-Karl Kevin Quiambao (born April 22, 2001) is a Filipino college basketball player for the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).
-He has won championships in the juniors division of the UAAP, and has played for the Philippine national team multiple times.
+Karl Kevin Argana Quiambao (born April 22, 2001), also known by his initials KQ, is a Filipino professional basketball player for the Goyang Sono Skygunners of the Korean Basketball League (KBL).

+Quiambao won back-to-back UAAP high school championships with the NU Bullpups before playing for the De La Salle Green Archers in the league's collegiate level.
+He was named Rookie of the Year in season 85 (2022).
+He then led the Green Archers to the UAAP championship in season 86 (2023) in which he also won both the Most Valuable Player (MVP) and Finals MVP awards.
+He is also the first to have logged multiple triple-doubles in a season during the Final Four era (since 1993).
+In Season 87 (2024), he won his second consecutive MVP award but failed to defend their championship in the finals rematch with the UP Fighting Maroons.

+Quiambao has been playing for the Philippine national team since 2022, notably in that year's FIBA Asia Cup.

 Early life

 Quiambao's father and grandfather taught him how to play basketball, and he also looked up to the likes of Ryan Buenafe and Marc Pingris.
-He played in barangay leagues growing up.
+He played in leagues in his barangay of Bayanan growing up.

 High school career

 Lyceum Junior Pirates

 Quiambao was recruited to play for the Lyceum Junior Pirates after he was noticed at a barangay league.
-He didn't make the roster for two years, instead spending time with Lyceum's Team B. During this time, Coach LA Mumar encouraged him to pattern his game after Nikola Jokić.
+He didn't make the roster for two years, instead spending time with Lyceum's Team B. During this time, coach LA Mumar encouraged him to pattern his game after Nikola Jokić.

 NU Bullpups

-In 2016, Quiambao tried out for the Bullpups, where Coach Goldwin Monteverde took him in.
+In 2016, Quiambao tried out for the Bullpups, where coach Goldwin Monteverde took him in.
 He often had workouts with NU Lady Bulldogs star player Jack Animam.